 There have been several other attempts to measure total factor productivity in agriculture using growth accounting or econometric techniques to assess the efficiency of different phases of Chinese policy.
-Wen (1993) is one of the most comprehensive and transparent, and includes a survey of other work in the field.
-He uses the official measure of gross agricultural product (in farming, forestry, fishery and sidelines) in "comparable prices" as his output indicator, and "explains" this by the movement of: a) current inputs (feed, seed, traditional and modern fertiliser, and electricity); b) labour; c) land adjusted for multiple cropping and irrigation; and d) the stock of animals and machinery which he calls "capital".
-He prefers the weights of Wiens (1982), i.e. 20 per cent for current inputs, 35 per cent for labour, 36 per cent for land and 9 per cent for "capital", but he also uses four other sets of weights to test the sensitivity of his results.
-All five sets of results show small or negative total factor productivity growth for 1952-57, substantially negative growth for 1957-78 and large productivity gains for 1978-87 (see Table 3.15).
-Wen's growth accounting like Lin's (1992) econometric approach attributes most of the productivity improvement after 1978 to the liberalisation of agricultural policy.
+Wen (1993) was one of the most comprehensive and transparent and included a survey of other work in the field.
+He used the official measure of gross agricultural product (in farming, forestry, fishery and sidelines) in "comparable prices" as his output indicator and "explained" this by the movement of: a) current inputs (feed, seed, traditional and modern fertiliser and electricity); b) labour; c) land adjusted for multiple cropping and irrigation; and d) the stock of animals and machinery which he called "capital".
+He preferred the weights of Wiens (1982), i.e. 20 per cent for current inputs, 35 per cent for labour, 36 per cent for land and 9 per cent for "capital", but he also used four other sets of weights to test the sensitivity of his results.
+All five sets of results showed small or negative total factor productivity growth for 1952-57, substantially negative growth for 1957-78 and large productivity gains for 1978-87 (see Table 3.15).
+Wen's growth accounting like Lin's (1992) econometric approach attributed most of the productivity improvement after 1978 to the liberalisation of agricultural policy.